Tonystli18/DS-Course3-Project/CodeBook.md

  * __Step 5__: The Fifth, Create the final dataset for group operation and mean calculation in last step. **_all_data_** stores all 10,299 obs with 81 variables (activity, subject ID and 79 mean and std variables)
  * __Step 6__: Group _all_data_ set by subject & activity, and calculate the mean for all variables based on each group.
 The final tidy dataset **_final_tidy_tbl_** are stored into file _'tidy_data.txt'_.
 ## Variables
 There are totally 81 variables in the final tidy data set.
-All of them have corresponding feature names in 'features.txt' of raw data. their names are similar, but remove '()' and change 'BodyBody' to 'Body'.
+All of them have corresponding feature names in _'features.txt'_ of raw data.
+You can find the meaning of these variables in file _'features_info.txt'_.
+The 81 variable names are similar to corresponding raw data variables, but are changed by removing '()' or replaced 'BodyBody' by 'Body'.
 * subject : subject ID for the observation
 * activity : what activity the subject conducted when get the observation
 * tBodyAcc-mean-X : mean value of rawdata feature 'tBodyAcc-mean()-X' for the corresponding subject & activity